-Underreporting and different definitions, however, present challenges when collecting and analysing work related road safety data.
-For example, in countries which identify 'commuting' in crash records, it is clear that 'commuting' comprises a significant proportion of all fatal work-related accidents.

-Surveys in several EU countries indicate that between 40-60% of all work accidents resulting in death are road crashes (including crashes while driving for work and commuting crashes) (Eurogip, 2009; ORSA, 2011).
+Where 'commuting' is identified in national crash records it is clear that it comprises a significant proportion of all fatal work-related accidents (see Table 1).
+Surveys in several EU countries indicate that between 40-60% of all work accidents resulting in death are road crashes (including crashes while driving for work and commuting crashes) (Eurogip, 2009; Eurogip, 2013; ORSA, 2011).
+The majority of work-related road deaths occur on the public highway.

 Country % of work-related deaths involving commuting

 Belgium 45%

 Finland 45%

 France 47%

 Germany 43%

 Italy 21%

 Portugal 16%

 Spain 29%

-Note: different country definitions of 'commuting' apply.
+Note: different cour the definitions of 'commuting' apply